0xCoto/Virgo/paper.md

 Because of the nature of their late-stage architecture, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
 In general, this frequency response makes it difficult to distinguish true signals originating from the sky and not from instrumentation artifacts.
-For that reason, `Virgo` performs bandpass calibration by taking the ratio of the observation spectrum (ON) over the calibration spectrum (OFF).
+For that reason, `Virgo` performs bandpass calibration by taking the ratio of the observation spectrum over the calibration spectrum.
 However, because this ratio is arbitrarily scaled (due to the difference in the noise floor levels), the power axis is automatically rescaled to units of signal-to-noise ratio.

 Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or